linkedin/openhouse/infra/recipes/terraform/azure/environments/sandbox/README.md

 ### Azure login

 You can also login to Azure in with the CLI in different ways.
 For example, following the steps [here](https://learn.microsoft.com/en-us/cli/azure/authenticate-azure-cli-service-principal), you can run `az login --service-principal -u <app-id> -p <password-or-cert> --tenant <tenant>` to gain more control over your subscription and account.

+### Client shell script

+This script gets the AKS cluster info such storage account and AKS cluster using terraform.
+And then pulls the details of the services running on AKS such as tables-service  address and port and generates the spark-shell start command.
+Lastly, starts spark shell within the `local.spark-master` container.

 ## Storing backend files in Azure storage